dpursehouse/mongo-gerrit/README.md

 - `url`: Required.
 The fully qualified URL to the Gerrit server.
 - `auth`: Optional.
 Authentication type.
 May be `digest` or `basic`.
 Defaults to `digest` if not specified.
+- `query-options`: Optional.
+If specified, overrides the options defined in the global settings.

 The `mongo-gerrit.yml` file included in the repository defines configurations for [gerrit-review](https://gerrit-review.googlesource.com) and